 When your CMS is choking your innovation

-A good content management system will also support new ideas and approaches and be a catalyst for innovation.
+A good content management system should support new ideas and be a catalyst for innovation.
 Here's how you can make sure of that.

 A CMS is supposed to help supercharge your creativity, not stifle it.
 Ensuring your content reaches as many of the right people as possible, a good content management system will also support new ideas and approaches.
 At its best, a CMS is a catalyst for innovation.

 So what happens when it’s doing the opposite?
 How can you fix a CMS that’s choking innovation and keeping your digital experiences from reaching their full potential?

 A CMS doesn’t need to offer all the functions in the universe.
 What’s far more important is that it can connect to third-party solutions via APIs.
 With flexibility comes the freedom to grow and develop your CMS at the same rate as your ideas, meaning it will never stand in the way of innovation.

 Flexibility also means having the opportunity to get on with daily tasks without involving the developers.
 A flexible CMS will allow you to make a landing page, or change the formatting of a page, without the need for hands-on help from the techies.